Staff-Talk Tickets

 Do not remove the member before they have acknowledged the punishment.
 We need explicit acknowledgement to confirm they read and understood the rule break and the action taken.

 While waiting for acknowledgement, ping the member every ~24 hours to bring the ticket back to their attention.
+Use /reminder in the ticket—optional custom message, or use the default.
+Reminders can only be sent 24h apart and at least 12h after the ticket was opened.
 If they remain unresponsive for two weeks (or are clearly active elsewhere while ignoring the ticket), you may request to temporarily remove their verification until they respond in 📙moderators by adding back the @Unverified Role.

 If this still does not work, the @Head Moderator may decide to close the ticket and log it as "unresponsive".

-- Remove the member from the ticket after member acknowledges the warning/punishment using
+- Remove the member from the ticket after they acknowledge the warning/punishment using

 Logging the Ticket